att-innovate/netQuil/docs/demos/distributed-protocol.rst

 The dark curved lines between wires two and four represent entangled qubits (i.e. :math:`\frac{1}{\sqrt{2}}(|000\rangle + |111\rangle)`).
 In this case, wires one and two are owned by Alice, three by Bob, and four by Charlie.
-The double-lines represent a measurement result, that is passed via a classical channel and used to control the X gates.
+The double and triple lines represent a measurement result, that is passed via a classical channel and used to control the X gates.

 Usage
 -----
 NetQuil's implementation of the cat-entangler requires that only one agent initiate and execute the circuit.
 NetQuil will transport the qubits and cbits between agents, update their clocks, and appropriately apply noise.
-If `notify=True` the cat-entangler will send a classical bit to each participating agent (excluding the caller), notifying all parties that the entangler has finished.
+If ``notify=True`` the cat-entangler will send a classical bit to each participating agent (excluding the caller), notifying all parties that the entangler has finished.
 The caller is defined as the agent passed to the control.
-If `entangler=False` the cat_entangler will entangle the target qubits and the measurement qubit (i.e. a is the measurement qubit in the example) before performing the circuit.
+If ``entangled=False`` the cat_entangler will entangle the target qubits and the measurement qubit (i.e. :math:`a` is the measurement qubit in the example) before performing the circuit.

 .. code-block:: python
     :linenos: